sarathsreedharan/icaps2024.github.io/content/program/tutorials/2024_t02_finding_multiple_plans.md

 draft: false
 ---

+# Tutorial 02 - Finding Multiple Plans for Classical Planning Problems

-# Abstract
+## Abstract

-The goal of the tutorial is to familiarise the audience with the theorethical and practical aspects of devising multiple plans for classical planning problems.
+The goal of the tutorial is to familiarise the audience with the theoretical and practical aspects of devising multiple plans for classical planning problems.
 We will motivate the need for such planners from application perspective, formally define the respective computational problems, as well as describe the existing approaches to solving these problems.
 We will